aasmundeldhuset/kotlin-for-python-developers/README.md

 }
 ```

-There will only ever be one instance of this class, and the instance (which is created the first time it is accessed, in a thread-safe manner) has got the same name as the class:
+There will only ever be one instance of this class, and the instance (which is created the first time it is accessed, in a thread-safe manner) will have the same name as the class itself:

 ```kotlin
 val car = CarFactory.makeCar(150)